chroma-core/chroma/examples/deployments/systemd-service/systemd-service.md

 WantedBy = multi-user.target
 ```

 Replace `/home/admin/chroma` with the path to your docker compose is.
+You may also need to replace `/usr/bin/docker`
+with the path to your docker binary.

 Loading, enabling and starting the service: